-Tucked away in the private, from the hustle and bustle of city life, MORAM gives you the fresh air of new senses.
+Tucked away in the private, from the hustle and bustle of city life, Moram Earth Shantiniketan gives you the fresh air of new senses.
 The word MORAM originally means “Red Soil”, indicating the texture of the soil of Birbhum District.
 Set among a beautiful landscape of lush greenery, MORAM is practically built in the lap of nature.
 The fresh feel of damp grass under your feet, the dewdrop on every leaf, the vibrant flowers, and the harmony of living here make MORAM a lush green paradise.
 Here in MORAM, the women welcome every guest with fresh flowers and a small tilak on the forehead.
 This marks the start of our friendship.

 They say “Welcome to MORAM, Welcome to the land of Art.”

 Nestled in the heart of a picturesque village called Debanandapur, Moram, Return to Nature and Tradition gives you the perfect experience of nature stay.
 Envisioned to be an eco-project, MORAM has always promoted eco-tourism and sustainable living.

 AIM- Art Illuminates Mankind, a welfare organization with the motto of “Be Peaceful and Useful” was instrumental in founding MORAM.
 For the past 14 years, they have been trying to generate livelihood opportunities for the marginalized class especially women.
 Located just 12 Km from Santiniketan, the abode of learning (West Bengal), MORAM is collectively driven by the people belonging to the marginalized sections of society.
 MORAM is not a commercial project, it is a project based on Love, Peace, and Humanity.